 - To take those Halloween-colored fruits to the next festive level, simply thread some of them on skewers!
 We’ve got a whole tutorial on how to make awesome fruit skewers and fruit kabobs that’ll set you up perfectly!

-- And, if you’re feeling really creative (and gunning to be the headliner at the Halloween bash), you can use Halloween cookie cutters to make cut-outs from the honeydew and cantaloupe!
-(Again, for some key tips on that, check out our post on fruit kabobs – we’ve got hints on cut-outs, too!)
+- And, if you’re feeling really creative (and gunning to be the headliner at the Halloween bash), you can use Halloween cookie cutters to make cut-outs from fruit like honeydew and cantaloupe!
+For some key tips on that, check out our post on Halloween Fruit Kabobs.

 No matter how you serve it, we can pretty much guarantee that this ghost will disappear before your very eyes!